SOC 103. Introduction To Sociology. 3 Credits.

 SOC 205.
 Social Problems.
 3 Credits.

 Students are exposed to major problem areas such as crime and delinquency, poverty, racial bias, family, and education issues by evaluating their magnitude, their development, and society's attempts to alleviate the problems.
+Students will cultivate an understanding of basic sociological concepts and methods for studying social problems.
+Students will build an understanding of various persistent and widespread social problems in contemporary American society.
+Students will evaluate the effectiveness of existing social policies intended to address social problems.
+Students will investigate the impact social problems have on individuals and groups by utilizing intersectional analysis.
 Prerequisite: SOC 103.
 Spring.

 SOC 206.
 Marriage And The Family.
 3 Credits.

 This course examines how families are constructed and the relationship between families and larger social forces.
-Students will explore the range of forms families take, ideologies surrounding the family, violence within families, and the ways that paid work, unpaid work, and government policies shape families.
+Students will explore the range of forms families take, ideologies surrounding the family, violence within families and the ways that paid work, unpaid work and government policies shape families.
+Students will examine the socially constructed nature and diversity of family structures, rights, and rituals across time and cultures.
+Students will analyze how race, ethnicity, class, sexual orientation, and age each contribute (separately or intersectionally) to family life.
+Students will examine the impact social forces and policy changes have on families.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 SOC 208.
 Juvenile Delinquency.
 3 Credits.